FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 California FAIR Plan

-Evidence packets support supplemental private market applications
+Evidence packets support underwriting review and voluntary market placement

-Request Your Evidence Packet
+Your Carrier-Ready Evidence Packet

 AB 888: The California Safe Homes Act (2026)